Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Changelog
 ### v2.1.0
 - "Improved hiding" will now also mask the device fingerprint in build.prop.
-Please disable and reapply to set.
+Please reapply the option to set.
 - Fixed colour code issues if running the script with ADB Shell.
 Huge shout-out to @veez21 over at XDA Developers.
 - Fixed typo in A/B device detection.
 Thank you to @JayminSuthar over at XDA Developers.
 - New fingerprints (Samsung Galaxy S4 and Sony Xperia Z3 Tablet Compact), list v8.